shutterstock_293221436_blue_box-b

 • A projector with an interchangeable lens is more expensive, but much more flexible

-• You can calculate the ideal distance to the screen using our projection surface calculator or simply calculate it yourself.
+• You can calculate the ideal distance to the screen using our projection area calculator or simply calculate it yourself.

-Since a projector screen takes up the most space, we recommend installing it first.
+As a projector screen takes up the most space, we recommend installing it first.
 It is best to get help to install it in the desired location without any problems.
-The installation of a projector, on the other hand, can be done on your own.
+However, you can also install a projector on your own.

 leinwand_montage

 Depending on the type of screen, you can mount it on the ceiling or the wall.
-Manual screens and motorised screens are usually mounted at the outer ends on the left and right of the screen.
+Roller screens and motorised screens are usually mounted at the outer ends on the left and right of the screen.
 This is where the brackets are attached to which the screen is later screwed.
-You can use the holes on the bracket as a drilling template and make a mark on the wall or ceiling.
+Conveniently, you can use the holes on the bracket as a drilling template and mark them on the wall or ceiling.

 Icon Gear and Tool

-To fix the canvas , use the dowels supplied or make sure that the dowels you use have sufficient load-bearing capacity for the canvas!
-A fixed frame screen is attached to the wall like a picture frame.
-Depending on the model, the fixings can be placed across the entire width of the frame or at selected points.
+Use the dowels supplied to fix the canvas or make sure that the dowels you use have sufficient load-bearing capacity for the canvas!
+A framed screen is attached to the wall like a picture frame.
+Depending on the model, the fixings can be attached across the entire width of the frame or at selected points.

 Install projector

-For example, an offset value of 50 per cent means that a projector must be aligned with the bottom edge of the screen for a straight projection.
+An offset value of 50 per cent, for example, means that a projector must be aligned with the bottom edge of the screen for a straight projection.

-An offset value of 0 percent means that the projector is level with the centre of the screen, which is usually the case with projectors with good lens shift.
+With an offset value of 0 per cent, the projector is level with the centre of the screen, which is usually the case for projectors with good lens shift.
 For ceiling mounting, this offset must be mirrored vertically downwards accordingly, especially if the projector is to be hung there.

 beamer_installation_offset-wert

-Place the projector on the floor at a distance from the wall that is necessary for the desired picture size.
-Now measure the distance from the floor to the bottom edge of the picture with a folding rule.
-You have already determined the vertical offset.
+Place the projector on the floor at a distance from the wall that is required for the desired picture size.
+Now measure the distance from the floor to the bottom edge of the picture using a folding rule.
+You have now determined the vertical offset.
 If you are using a projector with good lens shift properties, the offset is irrelevant.
-The lens shift compensates for a large part of the image height.
+The lens shift compensates for most of the image height.

 Icon projector on wall mount

-• For optimal image alignment, the projector should reach room temperature before installation
+• For optimum image alignment, the projector should reach room temperature before installation

-• Check the offset of the projector before mounting it in the room
+• Check the offset of the projector before installing it in the room

-• For projectors with a good vertical lens shift, the offset is not important
+• The offset does not matter for projectors with a good vertical lens shift

 For high ceilings, we recommend height-adjustable ceiling mounts for projectors.
-With these ceiling mounts, you can flexibly adjust the vertical distance to the ceiling.
+With these ceiling brackets, you can flexibly adjust the vertical distance to the ceiling.

 beamer-deckenhalterungen

-With a usual ceiling height of approx. 2.4 metres and an image start (upper edge) at a height of approx. 2.2 metres, a rigid ceiling mount with a distance of 15 cm can also be used for an LCD projector.
+With a standard ceiling height of approx. 2.4 metres and a picture start (top edge) at a height of approx. 2.2 metres, a rigid ceiling mount with a distance of 15 cm can also be used for an LCD projector.
 A DLP projector can be hung a little higher or the screen a little lower.

-Keep one or two spirit levels handy for adjusting the projector.
-This way you can determine and optimally adjust the tilt to the front and to the side at the same time.
+Have one or two spirit levels to hand for adjusting the projector.
+This will allow you to determine and optimise the tilt forwards and sideways at the same time.

 Icon Beamer to ceiling mount

-• When choosing the ceiling mount, make sure that the projector is installed parallel to the upper edge of the visible screen surface
+• When selecting the ceiling mount, ensure that the projector is installed parallel to the upper edge of the visible screen surface

-• When choosing the bracket, make sure that it has sufficient load-bearing capacity
+• When selecting the bracket, ensure that it has sufficient load-bearing capacity

 • Use a spirit level for precise adjustment of the projector

 As soon as the projector is mounted on the ceiling, it can be connected.
-In addition to the power cable supplied, you will need cables for image and sound transmission from a playback device such as a Blu-ray player or a notebook.
-Usually, an HDMI cable is used for this purpose.
-If you are not sure which connections you want to use, our buying guide on connecting a projector will help you.
+In addition to the power cable supplied, you will need cables to transmit the image and sound from a playback device such as a Blu-ray player or notebook.
+An HDMI cable is usually used for this.
+If you are not sure which connections you want to use, our buying guide to connecting a projector will help you.

 Align lens shift

-Depending on the version, the lens shift function offers the possibility of moving the entire optics within the projector.
-While a projector without lens shift must always be aligned exactly with the screen, a unit with lens shift can be positioned much more flexibly.
+Depending on the version, the lens shift function allows the entire optical system to be moved within the projector.
+While a projector without lens shift must always be aligned exactly to the screen, a device with lens shift can be positioned much more flexibly.
 The lens shift is adjusted manually by hand or motorised by remote control.
 The strength of the lens shift varies from projector to projector.
-However, a general statement can be made: LCD projectors have a stronger lens shift on average than DLP projectors.
+However, a general statement can be made: On average, the lens shift is stronger on LCD projectors than on DLP projectors.

 Vertical and horizontal lens shift can only be combined to a limited extent.
-When using horizontal and vertical lens shift at the same time, both limit each other and the maximum values cannot be reached.
+If horizontal and vertical lens shift are used simultaneously, both restrict each other and the maximum values cannot be achieved.
 When trying to set the maximum values, the lens therefore follows the shape of a stop sign rather than a rectangle.

 landing-lens-shift

-The lens shift value is always given from the centre of the lens.
-This means that with a vertical lens shift of e.g. +/-50%, the image can be shifted up or down by 50% of the image height from the centre of the image.
+The lens shift value is always specified from the centre of the lens.
+This means that with a vertical lens shift of +/-50%, for example, the image can be shifted up or down by 50% of the image height from the centre of the image.
 The same applies to the horizontal lens shift.

 Icon LensShift

-• Lens shift significantly simplifies ceiling mounting and alignment of the projector in the room
+• Lens shift significantly simplifies mounting on the ceiling and alignment of the projector in the room

-• There is a vertical and a horizontal lens shift for flexible shifting of the optics
+• There is a vertical and a horizontal lens shift for flexible movement of the optics

 keystone-korrektur_kl

-Keystone correction (also called keystone correction) digitally straightens the image at the edges.
-This is very practical when a projector can only be placed on an uneven surface.
-The keystone correction values vary from unit to unit.
-The standard value of the keystone correction is +/- 30°.
+Keystone correction (also known as keystone correction) digitally straightens the image at the edges.
+This is very practical if a projector can only be set up on an uneven surface.
+The keystone correction values vary from device to device.
+The standard value for keystone correction is +/- 30°.

-There are several ways to adjust the keystone correction.
+There are various ways to set the keystone correction.
 The classic method is to press a button on the surface of the projector.
-A little more comfortable is the adjustment by remote control.
+It is somewhat more convenient to use the remote control.

 keystone-grafik_mit_ohne_de

-Keystone correction should be avoided if possible.
-Since it is a digital correction, it always has a negative effect on the image quality.
+Keystone correction should be avoided wherever possible.
+As this is a digital correction, it always has a negative effect on the image quality.
 The visible image loses pixels.
-For example, the Full HD image resolution (1920 × 1080) quickly shrinks to only about 1728 × 972 pixels.
-Therefore, use keystone correction with caution.
+For example, the Full HD image resolution (1920 × 1080) quickly shrinks to only approx. 1728 × 972 pixels.
+You should therefore use keystone correction with caution.

 Keystone icon

-• Keystone correction varies from unit to unit and is done manually or via remote control
+• Keystone correction varies from device to device and is performed manually or via remote control

 • There is a vertical and a horizontal keystone correction

-• If possible, keystone correction should not be used
+• If possible, keystone correction should be omitted

 Colour and image calibration

-projectors usually have a setup menu for various colour and picture settings.
-Although the menus differ visually from manufacturer to manufacturer, they basically offer similar or comparable settings.
+Projectors usually have a setup menu for various colour and picture settings.
+Although the menus differ visually from manufacturer to manufacturer, they generally offer similar or comparable settings.

 landing-kalibrierung-banner

-Classic colour settings for home cinema are e.g. "Cinema".
-For business projectors used in conference or meeting rooms, we recommend the colour setting "Presentation" or a comparable setting.
-This reduces colour fidelity but offers high brightness.
-Optimal for bright rooms.
+Classic colour settings for home cinema are, for example, "Cinema" or, for other manufacturers, "Cinema".
+For business projectors used in conference or meeting rooms, we recommend the "Presentation" colour setting or a comparable setting.
+Although this reduces colour fidelity, it offers high brightness.
+Ideal for bright rooms.

-On the other hand, avoid the picture setting "Bright".
-Here you achieve maximum brightness, but at the expense of picture quality.
-If you want to calibrate yourself, this will not reach the level of a professional calibration, but it can improve the picture.
-Use test images for this purpose.
+In contrast, avoid the "Bright" or "Bright" picture setting.
+Here you can achieve maximum brightness, but at the expense of picture quality.
+If you want to carry out a calibration yourself, this may not reach the level of a professional calibration, but it can improve the picture.
+Use test images for this.
 You can find a suitable provider via Google search.

 In addition to the default settings, some projectors offer colour management settings.
-Depending on the model, calibration menus according to the ISF (Imaging Science Foundation) or ISF ccc standard are available.
+Depending on the model, calibration menus are available in accordance with the ISF (Imaging Science Foundation) or ISF ccc standard.
 These allow you to save colour profiles after the projector has been calibrated by a certified body.
-Compared to the conventional mode, a calibrated projector gives you a significantly better picture quality.
+Compared to conventional modes, a calibrated projector gives you significantly better image quality.

 Icon Calibration

-• Preset colour profiles in the projector menu are sufficient for good colour and image matching
+• Preset colour profiles in the projector menu are sufficient for good colour and image adjustment

 • ISF ccc menus allow calibration according to the ISF standard